Procur/JavaScript/README.md

   - `with`.
 No.
   - `delete`.
 Avoid if possible due to performance issues.
 Often the same objective can be achieved by setting the object property to `null` or `undefined`.
   - You should not be modifying the `prototype` of built in objects (e.g., `Object.prototype` or `Array.prototype`).
 Prefer creating a helper utility instead (e.g., the lo-dash library, which provides convenience methods for working with arrays and objects)
+  - In Node using Waterline, do not use `req.params.all`, which may allow for malicious code execution if javascript is passed in.
+Instead update each attribute individually.

 **[⬆ back to top](#table-of-contents)**